nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Below is a sample usage and how the edit sequence behaves at each step.**

 1. User chooses the Customer he/ she wants to edit and enters the command `edit e/test@gmail/com n/Bob`
-2. The `LogicManager` redirects this command to `AddressBookParser`, which parses the command via `EditCommandParser` and returns the `EditCommand` containing the Customer with all the new fields that are supposed to be edited to
+2. The `LogicManager` redirects this command to `BobaBotParser`, which parses the command via `EditCommandParser` and returns the `EditCommand` containing the Customer with all the new fields that are supposed to be edited to
 3. The `LogicManager` executes the `EditCommand` and Customer to be edited is updated with the new fields
 4. The `CommandResult` reflects the changes made to this Customer